JFchien/EEG-classification/README.md

 associations between neural activities and the control of limb movements.
 Besides, this exploratory work would promote the design of next-generation prothesis and benet the people with the needs.

-Method
+Method\n
-2.1 Data and Preprocessing
+2.1 Data and Preprocessing\n
 The original data were obtained from the public access folder from the Muller-Putz Group[4].
 The dataset includes experimental runs obtained from 15 healthy subjects.
 In each trial, subjects are instructed to perform different upper limb movements.
 There are 6 movements in total: elbow